-Developing insights by taking the time to get to know your community, building networks and seeking different perspectives and local knowledge.
+Developing insights by taking the time to get to know the community, building networks and seeking different perspectives and knowledge.

-One of the best ways to reach and engage a community is to take the time to understand the community and what makes it unique.
-Talking to people and building relationships will provide different perspectives, knowledge and insights, and enhance local networks.
-This understanding will help your organisation determine what matters most to local people and where and how you could add value to other projects and initiatives.
+One of the best ways to reach and engage a community is to take the time to understand it.
+Talking to people and building relationships will provide different perspectives, knowledge and insights, and enhance networks.
+This understanding will help your organisation determine what matters most to people and where and how you could add value to other projects and initiatives.